nus-cs2103-AY2223S2/ip/docs/README.md

-# User Guide
+# IP project
 CookieBot is a desktop CLI application for keeping track of the status of various tasks, including tasks with deadlines

 #Quick start

 1) Ensure that you have Java 11 installed on the computer.
-2) Download Duke.jar from here.
+2) Download Duke.jar from this link [here](https://github.com/ongweijie7/ip/releases/tag/v0.2).
 3) Open the command terminal and `cd` into the folder where Duke.java is in and use `java -jar Duke.jar` command to run the application.